tock/tock/libraries/tock-register-interface/README.md

 #[repr(C)]
 struct Registers {
+tock_registers::peripheral! {
+    Registers {
         // The register name in the struct should be a lowercase version of the
         // register abbreviation, as written in the datasheet:
-    cr: ReadWrite<u8, Control::Register>,
+        0x0 => cr: u8(Control::Register) { Read, Write },
+    }
 }

 register_bitfields! [